lipnerova/datasciencecoursera/06_StatisticalInference/SI01 - probability.md

 P(S) = ( Number of successful outcomes ) / ( Total number of equally likely outcomes )

-#### Law of large numbers

-The relative frequency of an event is the number of times an event occurs, divided by the total number of trials:

-P(A) = ( Frequency of Event A ) / ( Number of Trials )

-The idea that the relative frequency of an event will converge on the probability of the event, as the number of trials increases, is called the **law of large numbers**.

 #### Rules of probability

 + The probability of an event ranges from 0 to 1.